 Standardized or Decentralized Surveys?

+Not all online survey tools are designed to fit all situations so you need to understand how to match your needs with the vendors’ strengths.
 There are a number of great online survey tools out there that can do a capable job of gathering feedback about whatever you’d like to measure.
 From free or cheap tools like SurveyMonkey, Typeform or Google Forms, to enterprise class vendors like Qualtrics, Survale and Momentive to name a few.

 While one off basic survey tools are quite capable of ad hoc surveys here and there, many don’t provide the kind of features that allow organizations to centrally manage and organize their feedback programs in one place.
 Many companies have so many licenses for these one-off tools that they can’t keep track of them (or the overall money they are costing the organization).